warthog9/tenstorrent.github.io/core/quickstart.md

 ### Step 4: Install the System Management Interface (TT-SMI)

-Please navigate to [TT-SMI](https://github.com/tenstorrent/tt-smi) homepage and follow instructions within the README.
+Navigate to [TT-SMI](https://github.com/tenstorrent/tt-smi) homepage and follow instructions within the README.

 ### Step 5: (Optional) Multi-Card Configuration (TT-Topology)

-If you are running on a TT-LoudBox or TT-QuietBox system, please navigate to [TT-Topology](https://github.com/tenstorrent/tt-topology) homepage and follow instructions within the README.
+If you are running on a TT-LoudBox or TT-QuietBox system, please navigate to the [TT-Topology](https://github.com/tenstorrent/tt-topology) homepage and follow instructions within the README.

 ### Step 6: Verify System Configuration